screwdriver-cd/screwdriver/design/sd-local.md

      1. Get the binaries from Store
      2. Run it
 3. Write Artifacts to Artifacts Directory
-4. Output logs to stdout
+4. Output logs to a file under Artifacts Directory

 ### Build Environment Variables